luisrdz5/backendExercise/README.md

 docker-compose up
 ```

-you can test if the system its running open the api endpont.
+open the api endpont in your navigator.

 ```
 http://<your ip>:port/api/